OpenSimulationInterface/osi-sensor-model-packaging/README.md

     into the `VendorAnnotations` element of the `modelDescription.xml`:

     ```XML
-    <Tool name="net.pmsf.osmp" xmlns:osmp="http://xsd.pmsf.net/OSISensorModelPackaging"><osmp:osmp version="0.3.0" osi-version="3.0.0"/></Tool>
+    <Tool name="net.pmsf.osmp" xmlns:osmp="http://xsd.pmsf.net/OSISensorModelPackaging"><osmp:osmp version="1.0.0" osi-version="3.0.0"/></Tool>
     ```

-    where osi-version MUST contain the major, minor and patch version number of the open simulation interface specification that this model was compiled against.
+    where the `osi-version` attribute SHOULD contain the major, minor and patch version number of the open simulation interface specification that this model was compiled against.
 This is to ensure that the importing environment can determine which OSI version to use prior to communicating with the FMU, which might be impossible in cases of major version changes.

+    In case this specification is used without OSI data being transported across binary variables, this attribute SHOULD be left unspecified.

 -   The variable naming convention of the FMU MUST be `structured`.